 What is an Holistic Ecological Engagement?

-Desert Stewards offers holistic ecological engagements and environmental studies on private lands within the Desert Tortoise Linkage Reserve Management Unit.
+Desert Stewards offers holistic ecological engagements on private lands within the Desert Tortoise Linkage Reserve Management Unit.
 As part of the engagement, we tread lightly on our journey, traveling 10-20 mph through established roads and approved trails stopping throughout the Plateau to observe key plant and tree species like Creosote, Smoke Tree, Palo Verde, Ironwood, Desert Lavender, Cholla Cactus, Ocotillo forests, Microphyll Woodlands, and view exposed minerals and geologic earth forces of the San Andreas Fault Tectonics.
 Wildlife may or may not be present, based on the time of day and season.
 Your guide will drive standard.
 Customers may drive another vehicle if more than 5people.
 Max is 8 adults.
 "The Power of 8"